-powerment Based able 3.5 Comparison of Traditional and Empowerment -Based D SME and DSMS Traditional DSME and DSMS Empowerment-Based DSME and DSMS Diabetes is a physical illness.
+Traditional DSME and DSMS Empowerment-Based DSME and DSMS Diabetes is a physical illness.
 Diabetes is a biopsychosocial illness.
-Professional is viewed as teacher and problem solver, and Patient is viewed as problem solver and self-manager: responsible for outcomes. professional acts as a resource and shares responsibility for outcomes.
+Professional is viewed as teacher and problem solver, and responsible for outcomes.
+Patient is viewed as problem solver and self-manager: professional acts as a resource and shares responsibility for outcomes.
 Learning needs are usually identified by professional Problems and learning needs are identified by patient.
-Education is curriculum-driven, Education is patient-centered and consistent with adult learning principals.
+Education is curriculum-driven.
+Education is patient-centered and consistent with adult learning principals.
 Education is primarily didactic.
 Patient experiences are used as learning opportunities for problem solving and serve as the core for the curriculum.
 Emotional issues are a separate component of the curriculum.
 Emotional issues are integrated with clinical content.
-Behavioral strategies are used to increase compliance with Behavioral strategies are integrated with clinical content and recommended treatment. taught to patients to help them change behaviors of their choosing.
+Behavioral strategies are used to increase compliance with recommended treatment.
+Behavioral strategies are integrated with clinical content and taught to patients to help them change behaviors of their choosing.
 Goal of education is compliance/adherence with recommendations.
 Goal is to enable patients to make informed choices.
-A lack of goal attainment is viewed as a failure by both the A lack of goal attainment is viewed as feedback and used to patient and the educator. modify goals and action plans.
+A lack of goal attainment is viewed as a failure by both the patient and the educator.
+A lack of goal attainment is viewed as feedback and used to modify goals and action plans.
 Behavior changes are externally motivated.
 Behavior changes are internally motivated.
 Patients is relatively powerless, professional is powerful.
 Patient and professional are equally powerful.